 The Collier County Board of County Commissioners approves the rates the District charges.
-Through continued diligent cost containment efforts and a measured risk approach to scheduling capital improvement projects, the Public Utilities Division is positioned to provide its very high level of services 24/7/365.
-Although the District has managed to hold water and sewer rates flat since October 2010, increasing operating costs can no longer be absorbed.
-For Fiscal Year 2015 (October 1, 2014, through September 30, 2015), the potable water and wastewater service rates will increase by nine percent.
+Through continued diligent cost containment efforts and a measured risk approach to scheduling capital improvement projects, the District is positioned to provide its very high level of services 24/7/365.
+For Fiscal Year 2018 (October 1, 2017, through September 30, 2018), the potable water and wastewater service rates will increase by 2.9 percent.

-On page four, we've provided some common water conservation practices you can easily work into your every day routine.
+On page four, we've provided some common water conservation practices you can easily work into your everyday routine.
 Making water conservation a habit will help to reduce your consumption and, thereby, keep your monthly utility bill as low as possible.

-If you have questions about your water or wastewater service, please call the District's Utility Billing and Customer Service Department at 239-252-2380.
+If you have questions about your water or wastewater service, please call the District's Utility Billing and Customer Service Division at 239-252-2380.